 I'll assume for this section that you want to start customizing, with things like the Telescope and Treesitter plugins.
 To that end, I'll show you how to install a couple of system dependencies while we go and then we'll install Kickstart.nvim to get an idea of how a configuration works in Windows.

 To start out, the Telescope plugin uses RipGrep for its live-grep builtin.
 RipGrep needs to be installed separately, but the package managers have us covered.
 Open an admin terminal again and then run the install command:

 winget install 'ripgrep msvc' or

 choco install ripgrep.
-Again, hit "Y" as needed. you'll have to restart the terminal again afterword.
+Again, hit "Y" as needed.
+You'll have to restart the terminal again afterward.

 Next we need to talk about Runtime Paths.
 When Neovim starts up, it searches a certain group of directories in a certain order to look for relevant files to load.
 If you open Neovim and then run the command